soul-xyz/soul-ens-registrar/README.md

 # Soul ENS Registrar

-This registrar allows a relayer address to update a merkle-root that gates subdomain minting for some address.
+This registrar allows a relayer address to update a merkle-root that gates subdomain minting for community membership addresses.

 The owner of the ENS must called _setApprovalForAll_ on the official ENS registry, and pass in the SoulRegistrar address.
 An example is provided below, and the soul.xyz website will have an interface to make this easier.